 - If the agency allows phone calls or emails, find out if there is a photographer they want you to go to or if you can choose your own.

 - Many times the major agencies will provide information on their sites regarding the kinds of imagery they seek and the type of submissions they accept – traditional mailings, emails, digital submissions only, etc. Follow their instructions precisely.

 Do not spend money on professional photography before either contacting the agency with whom you want to register or thoroughly reviewing online submission requirements.

 Once you are ready for professional headshots and/or modeling comps and you contact a photographer, let the photographer know the agency you are trying to get in with, the type of look you need, and the number of and type of deliverables required.
 And always closely review the photography portfolio of those you are considering hiring.
-(Check out the blog post on finding the best portrait photographer in your area for suggestions on what to look for.)
+(Check out the blog post on how to Find the Best Portrait or Headshot Photographer Near You for suggestions on what to look for.)